Rook matroids and log-concavity of $P$-Eulerian polynomials: Distributional properties of non-nesting rook numbers

+The smallest counterexample to the real-rootedness of the non-nesting rook polynomial is given in Corollary~\ref{cor:nn_with_non_real_roots}, along with fuller context. \end{proof}

+\begin{remark} Combining the corollary above with Proposition~\ref{lem:setBijectionPathRook}, it follows that the generating polynomial of the number of valleys ranging over the set of lattice paths contained inside a partition $\lambda$ is ultra-log-concave.
+Showing this using the matroidal structure of lattice path matroids alone appears to be difficult. \end{remark}

 At this juncture, we note the parallel between the non-nesting rook polynomial and the full rook polynomial: both are ultra-log-concave.
 We will see that this is essentially the strongest property we can hope for, as it turns out that unlike the full rook polynomial the non-nesting counterpart is \textit{not} real-rooted.
-We will show this in Section~\ref{subsection:matroidal_lifts}, where the proper context of this failure of real-rootedness is given.
-The relevance of the Stanley-Yan inequality to a different conjecture, namely Brenti's log-concavity conjecture \ref{conjecture:brenti1989conjecture}, will be made clear in Remark~\ref{rem:neggers_stanley_is_stanley1981}.
-For the moment, we approach the real-rootedness question via stability.
+In Section~\ref{subsection:matroidal_lifts}, the proper context of this failure of real-rootedness will be given.